sweeperio/flay/README.md

 [![Coverage Status](https://coveralls.io/repos/sweeperio/flay/badge.svg?branch=master&service=github)](https://coveralls.io/github/sweeperio/flay?branch=master)

 This repo is a custom cookbook/recipe template for use with the [ChefDK].
 It uses [chef-gen-flavors] to create a custom template that can be used with `chef generate [cookbook|recipe]` commands.

-It's pretty opinionated, but you could easily modify it to suit your needs, by modifying things in the `shared/flavor/flay` directory.
+It's very opinionated and works with the sweeperio infrastructure specifically.

 [ChefDK]: https://downloads.chef.io/chef-dk/
 [chef-gen-flavors]: https://github.com/jf647/chef-gen-flavors